Who is the Holy Spirit in Islam

 The majority of scholars said that this refers to Gabriel (peace be upon him), and that Allah called him al-Ruh al-Ameen, Ruh al-Qudus and Gabriel.

-The spirit is creation of God
+The Holy Spirit is Creation of God

 📖Riyad as-Salihin 1846